-Most premeditated last words are more conventional though, like, “I love you” or “By the way, I cut you out of my will a few years back.”
+Most last words are conventional like, “I love you” or “By the way, I cut you out of my will a few years back.”

-The one that stuck out most to me was a guy called Darick Demorris Walker, who got lethal injection in Virginia.
-He watched the prison officials fumbling around with their gadgets for awhile before getting everything ready to go.
-He was given the chance to make a final statement.
+One inmate stands out: Darick Demorris Walker, who got lethal injection in Virginia.
+After watching the prison officials fumbling with their gadgets before getting everything ready to go, Walker was given the opportunity to make a statement.
 He accepted and said, “I don’t think y’all done this right, took y’all too long to hook it up.
 You can print that.
 That’s it.”

-I’m guessing Darick Demorris did something pretty awful since he was executed for his crimes, but I can’t help feeling there is some good in a person who literally used his very last breath to tell the government how inept it is.
+Darick Demorris must have done something terrible, but I can’t help feeling there is still a little good in a person who literally used his last breath to tell the government how incompetent it is.